 - (a) Criteria for application. - (1) The applicant must submit to the Board a completed application for licensure, all fees, official transcript(s), and all supporting documentation required by the Board in order for the Board to review the application for licensure. - (2) An applicant for licensure must pass the required examination, meet the experience requirements, and become licensed within five (5) years of the date of initial application for licensure.
 If the applicant fails to become licensed within this time period, s/he must submit a new application and fee and must meet the educational, experience and examination requirements in effect at the time of the new application.
-Licensure applicants have a continuing obligation to update their application with information of changes from the original application at any time prior to licensure. - (b) Education and Training Requirements. - (1) Accredited Program.
-The applicant obtained a master's degree in social work from a program that was approved by the Council on Social Work Education (CSWE) or a doctoral degree in social work from a doctoral program within a social work education program accredited by the CSWE. - (2) Foreign-trained applicants.
-Foreign-trained applicants must submit educational credentials to a credentialing agency utilized by the Board for evaluation of equivalency.
-After course equivalency is established, the Board will evaluate the educational credentials to determine whether or not the program is equivalent by the CSWE. - (c) Post-Graduate Experience Requirements.
-The Board will approve post-master's or post-doctoral supervised practice as meeting the requirements for licensure set out in C.R.S. § 12-43-404(2)(c) when that practice satisfies the requirements of this subsection. - (1) Definitions.
-As used in C.R.S. § §12-43-403 and 12-43-404(2)(c) and in this Rule, unless the context indicates otherwise: - (A) "Individual supervision" means supervision rendered to one individual at a time. - (B) "Group supervision" means supervision rendered to not more than ten (10) individuals at one time. - (C) "Post-master's experience" or "post-doctoral experience" means experience under approved supervision acquired subsequent to the date certified by the degreegranting institution as that on which all requirements for the master's or doctoral degree (whichever is applicable) have been completed. - (D) "Practice in social work" means all services included within the definition of social work practice as defined in C.R.S. §12-43-403.
+Licensure applicants have a continuing obligation to update their application with information of changes from the original application at any time prior to licensure.
+However, this may not apply in those exceptions allowable under statute concerning professional counselor candidates. - (b) Education and Training Requirements.
+Many graduate programs in professional counseling go under other names.
+Some programs labeled as counseling programs are not primarily focused on professional counseling.
+The Board has therefore established the following factors to determine whether or not a particular program from which an applicant for licensure received the master's or doctoral degree qualifies as a master's or doctoral program with a major in professional counseling or its equivalent in compliance with C.R.S. § § 12-43-603(1)(c) and 12-43-601(6).
+To meet the statutory requirements, the master's or doctoral program must meet either (1) or (2), below: